zetah11/zippy/README.md

       return k(5)

-note that everything but main has been optimized away, and that the lowest-level ir is in continuation-passing style (because so is most assembly languages)
+note that everything but main has been optimized away, and that the lowest-level ir is in continuation-passing style (because so are most assembly languages)